-American Red Cross (ARC): ARC has four shelters open with a population of 104 as of May 16.
+American Red Cross (ARC): As of May 17, the ARC has five shelters open with a population of 125 and a new shelter was opened the Hempstead Recreation Center in Hempstead.
 An Incident Management Team (IMT) has deployed a basecamp and a field kitchen to Houston.
-The ARC has distributed 7,791 snacks and 13,458 meals as of May 16.
+The ARC has distributed 8,331 snacks and 15,376 meals as of May 17.
 ARC teams are conducting damage assessments in Montgomery, Liberty, Harris, Trinity, and Walker Counties.